wong2/undici/docs/best-practices/writing-tests.md

 a socket open for a few seconds after an HTTP request is completed to remove the overhead of opening up a new socket.
-These settings that makes Undici shine in production are not a good fit for using Undici in automated tests, as it will result in longer execution times.
+These settings that makes Undici shine in production are not a good fit for using Undici in automated tests, as it will result in longer execution times.aaa

 The following are good defaults that will keep the socket open for only 10ms: